Skip to content

 Ingredients

-• 8 oz cream cheese spread, tub not block, plain
+• 8 oz plain cream cheese spread, from tub

 • 10 oz salted caramel sauce, store-bought or homemade